togaritogarikun/TeXfiles/README.md

 (sorry, but this is not user friendly.
 Modifications will be coming soon.)
 Each file can be outputed as pdf files for confirmation.

-FStyle files are required to complie main.tex: uFrthermore, style files are required to complie main.tex:
+Style files are required to complie main.tex:
+Furthermore, style files are required to complie main.tex:

 - mediabb.sty
 - mrsty2.sty